-- 1. Can you pick out words and phrases used in "Preludes" which suggest (a) squalor, (b) dinginess, (c) monotony (d) stagnation?
-Comment on how they create a proper environment in thr poem, - 2.
-What picture of the urban space do you get in "Preludes"? - 3.
-Would you consider "Marina" as a transitional poem?
-Explain. - 4.
-Comment on how Eliot looks upon 'Death' in "Marina."
+- a) Why does Yeats question whether "it was needless death after all?" - b) What does the "Stone" signify in the poem "Easter 1916?" - c) Can you pick out words and phrases used in "Preludes" which suggest(a) squalor,(b) dinginess, (c) monotony. (d) stagnation?
+Comment on how they create a proper environment in the poem. - d) What picture of the urban space do you get in "Preludes"?